 The Rev. Dr. David Breeden is a parish minister in Bloomington, Minnesota.
 He became a minister after a career as a university professor, teaching creative writing and literature.
 He believes that human creativity is one path to ultimate meaning.
 His many books include Raging for the Exit, a conversation in poetry with philosopher and theologian Dr. Steven Schroeder; News from the Kingdom of God, a meditation manual based on The Gospel of Thomas; and They’ve Played for Timelessness (with Chips of When), his most recent collection of poetry.

-Rev. Megan Lloyd Joiner lives in New Haven, Connecticut with her husband and two cats–all of whom will welcome a baby in November 2013, their two cats are coming around.
-Megan has served as a pediatric chaplain in New York City, a liberal religious advocate in Washington, D.C., and most recently as a parish minister in a large congregation in West Hartford.
+Rev. Megan Lloyd Joiner lives in New Haven, Connecticut with her husband.
+Having welcomed a daughter into their lives in November 2013, their two cats are coming around.
+Megan has served as a pediatric chaplain in New York City, a liberal religious advocate in Washington, D.C., and as a parish minister in a large congregation in West Hartford.
 A life-long Unitarian Universalist, she loves time in the pulpit, the classroom, the woods, and the water.

 Jake Morrill has served as minister of the Oak Ridge Unitarian Universalist Church since 2003.
 A graduate of the Iowa Writers’ Workshop and Harvard Divinity School, he is commissioned as a Chaplain (Captain) in the U.S. Army Reserve.
 His book, Randy Bradley, was published by Solid Objects in 2011, and in French translation by joca seria in 2013.
 In his spare time, Jake enjoys jumping on trampolines with his kids.